 “It’s Strategic Planning for Individuals, as well as for Organizations.”

 University of Notre Dame

 Pragmatic Inquiry is a discipline which aims at igniting values and vision to drive sustainable organization performance in serving market/society needs.

-The method of Inquiry is based on Pragmatism; so-called “Classic American Philosophy.”
+The method of Inquiry is based on Pragmatism; so-called “Classical American Philosophy.”
 It is an original American insight that the meaning of ideas is determined by their consequences — by what action results from the ideas.
 This takes us far beyond the usual misunderstanding and stance of “do whatever works” to a stance of putting ideas and beliefs to the test in action.
 It offers the thoughtful management practitioner and student a simple, efficient way to inquire into and act on the pressing questions and challenges they have on which they must decide and act.